-Temperature is increased in T plots by ITEX chambers (OTCs), see Figure 23.
+Temperature is increased in T plots by ITEX chambers (OTCs) measuring 78 cm across the opening and 40 cm in hight, see Figure 23.
 This way temperature is expected to increase 1-2 °C during the growing season (for further information, see Molau & Mølgaard, 1996).
 The shading treatment (S) is carried out by erecting dome shaped hessian cloth tents over the plot causing approximately 60% reduction of incoming light (Havström et al., 1993).